-In this work, we introduce and compare different methods to obtain a topographic layout of neurons in the same layer of a \ac{DNN}.
-Moreover, we demonstrate how to use the resulting visualization as topographic maps to analyze \acp{DNN}.
-To this end, we show how to visually compare the activations of \ac{DNN}-based classifiers between different classes and how to derive potential reasons for erroneous predictions from this comparison.
-In addition, we demonstrate how to visualize biases that are encoded in the representations of pre-trained \ac{DNN} models.
-Our novel visualization technique improves the transparency of algorithmic decision-making systems that use \acp{DNN}.
-In addition, our visual representation of complex activation patterns of \acp{DNN} is interpretable without expert-knowledge in Machine Learning and is therefore accessible to a broad audience.
-In this work, we particularly focus on the visualization of internal representations of \acp{DNN}.
-Fixing models or mitigating biases is out of the scope of this work, but detecting errors with our technique allows to apply existing strategies for improving the model in a more targeted manner.
+In this work, we introduce and compare different methods to obtain a topographic layout of neurons in a layer of a \ac{DNN}.
+Moreover, we demonstrate use cases of the resulting visualization.
+This includes identifying potential reasons for erroneous predictions and encoded biases of pre-trained models as well as visualizing training processes.
+Our novel visualization technique improves the transparency of \acp{DNN} and is interpretable without expert knowledge in Machine Learning.
+In this work, we particularly focus on the visualization of representations.
+Improving models or mitigating biases is out of the scope of this work, but our technique can facilitate applying existing model improvement strategies in a more targeted manner.